danieleComitogianni/DISRPT_Model_HiDAC/README.md

 framework: The annotation framework (e.g., pdtb, rst).

-lang: The two-letter language code (e.g., eng, deu).
+lang: The three-letter language code (e.g., eng, deu).

 The default filenames are train.csv and dev.csv, which can be changed in src/config.py.

-For our experiments, we used the official train and dev splits to train and evaluate our models, excluding the instances requiring an LDC subscrip- tion.
-As Table 1 shows, the class distribution of the training dataset (≈170K instances) and devel- opment dataset (≈28K instances) is not balanced with the ’elaboration’ and ’conjunction’ being over- represented while ’alternation’ and ’reformulation’ are severely underrepresented
+For our experiments, we used the official train and dev splits to train and evaluate our models, excluding the instances requiring an LDC subscription.
+As Table 1 shows, the class distribution of the training dataset (≈170K instances) and development dataset (≈28K instances) is not balanced with the ’elaboration’ and ’conjunction’ being over represented while ’alternation’ and ’reformulation’ are severely underrepresented